harryprince/renkun-ken.github.io/_posts/2014-07-29-scraping-information-of-cran-packages.md

 For example, if you are a Firefox user, you can press F12 to show the developer tools.
 The same shortcut key also applies to Google Chrome and Internet Explorer.
 An alternative way is to click *Inspect the element* in the context menu of the data cell, which directly locates the element.
 Fortunately, CRAN pages are quite easy to handle with using XPath, as we previously played with.

+A useful trick for Firefox users: You can turn on the web developer console at the web page you want to parse, and type `$x("xpath")` to try `xpath` and see whether it is able to select the elements you want.
+Once you figure out the right XPath, you can fill it in the R code.

 Now we can get started scraping the pages.
 First, load the packages we need.